gdcorp-engineering/ans-browser-extension/README.md

    - This step is required to access ANS services

 3. **Download and Install Extension**

+   **Easy Method (Recommended for Non-Technical Users):**
-   - Download the extension zip file from the latest release
+   - Download the extension ZIP file (from GitHub releases or your administrator)
-   - Unzip into a folder named `dist`

-4. **Load Extension in Chrome**
+   - Extract the ZIP file to a folder (right-click → Extract All on Windows, double-click on Mac)
+   - Open the `INSTALL_INSTRUCTIONS.html` file in Chrome for a visual step-by-step guide
+   - Or follow the simple steps in [INSTALL_GUIDE.md](./INSTALL_GUIDE.md)

+   **Quick Steps:**
-   - Open Chrome and navigate to `chrome://extensions/`
+   - Open Chrome and go to `chrome://extensions/`
-   - Enable "Developer mode" in the top right corner
+   - Enable "Developer mode" (toggle in top right)
    - Click "Load unpacked"
-   - Select the `dist` folder
+   - Select the extracted folder (the one containing `manifest.json`)

 5. **Configure API Keys**
    - Click the Settings (⚙️) icon in the extension